onflow/flow-go/pkg/language/docs/language.md

 // Declare a resource interface named `FungibleToken`.
 //
 // Require implementing types to provide a resource type named `Vault`
-// which must have a field named `balance`
+// which must have a field named `balance`.
 //
 resource interface FungibleToken {